 About this post

-This post was written by Abi James and members of a The Further Higher Education Digital Accessibility Working Group to help explain the requirements of the regulations.
+This post was written by Abi James and members of The Further Higher Education Digital Accessibility Working Group to help explain the requirements of the regulations.
 While every effort has been made to ensure the accuracy of this blog post at the time of publication, this blog post is for general information only and is not legal advice.
 If you require clarification or legal advice of how this impacts your organisation, please consult with your organisations legal adviser.